slajax/rack/README.md

 * Shared Expertise vs Bespoke
 * Porcelain over Plumbing

-## Installation Quick Start
+## CLI Installation Quick Start

-You need an AWS account and access credentials, the Convox CLI, and 10 minutes.
+If you don't want to [sign up for an account](https://convox.com/signup), you can install Rack through the CLI.
+You'll need an AWS access key, the CLI, and 10 minutes.

 ```
 # Create and pass AWS access keys to the installer.
 These should be temporary keys and can be deleted after the install.